Moonrunners: Legacy

-Uncle Jesse is the family patriarch.
+In both Moonrunners and The Dukes of Hazzard, Uncle Jesse (played by Arthur Hunnicutt in the film and Denver Pyle in the series) is the family patriarch.
 In both, he is a widowed, bearded moonshiner with strong religious beliefs, raising his nephews.
 They dress similarly, in overalls and a shirt.
 The film and series feature a corrupt county boss (Jake Rainey and Boss Hogg) who ran moonshine with Uncle Jesse, owns many local businesses, and bribes local law enforcement.
-Their opposing views and Jake's dishonesty make the Haggses and Rainey adversaries, as the Dukes and Boss Hogg were in the series.
+Their opposing views and Jake (George Ellis)'s dishonesty make the Haggses and Rainey adversaries, as the Dukes and Boss Hogg (Sorrell Booke) were in the series.
 Sheriff Rosco P. Coltrane is a once-honest officer who turned to corruption with the county boss after he was cheated out of his pension.
 This theme carried over to the end of the first season of the series.
-Much of the Balladeer's dialogue introducing Rosco in Moonrunners is similar to that in Rosco's first scene in the first episode of The Dukes of Hazzard.
-In the film and series, the boys have a talented mechanic friend.
+Much of the Balladeer's dialogue introducing Rosco (Bruce Atkins) in Moonrunners is similar to that in Rosco (James Best)'s first scene in the first episode of The Dukes of Hazzard.
+In the film and series, the boys have a talented mechanic friend, Virgil in the film and Cooter Davenport (Ben Jones) in the series.
 On probation for running moonshine, they use hunting bows tipped with dynamite since they are forbidden to use firearms.

 Other names or roles were altered, while retaining recognizable connections.
 In the film, Uncle Jesse and the boys have the surname Hagg; in the series, their antagonist's surname is Hogg.
-In Moonrunners, Beth Ann is an honest, naïve young woman in trouble who is taken in by the Haggs; the character resembles Daisy Duke, a member of the family.
-The Haggs' stock car is named Traveller after General Lee's horse, and the Dukes' stock car is named The General Lee.
+In Moonrunners, Beth Ann Eubanks (Chris Forbes) is an honest, naïve young woman in trouble who is taken in by the Haggs; the character resembles Daisy Duke (Catherine Bach), a member of the family.
+The Haggs' stock car is named Traveller after General Robert E. Lee's horse, and the Dukes' stock car is named The General Lee.
 Jake Rainey is said to have organized-crime connections, and in early episodes of the TV series, Boss Hogg attempts to ally with a syndicate.
 Uncle Jesse's mule in the film is named Beauregard, a name which would be given to Bo (Beauregard) Duke in the series.

 These actors appeared in both Moonrunners and The Dukes of Hazzard: